Celestial Atlas

 Discovered (Sep 23, 1886) by Guillaume Bigourdan (and later listed as NGC 6975)

-A 14th-magnitude spiral galaxy (type Sbc) in Aquarius (RA 20 52 25.9, Dec -05 46 17)
+A 14th-magnitude spiral galaxy (type Sbc?) in Aquarius (RA 20 52 25.9, Dec -05 46 17)

-Per Dreyer, NGC 6976 (= Marth 427, 1860 RA 20 45 01, NPD 96 17) is "extremely faint, irregularly round".
-The position precesses to RA 20 52 25.9, Dec -05 45 35, about 0.7 arcmin north of the galaxy's nucleus, but close enough to be certain of the identification (see NGC 6975 for a discussion of the double listing).
-(Physical data to be added later; 0.8 by 0.7 arcmin)
+Historical Identification: Per Dreyer, NGC 6976 (= 5976, Marth #427, 1860 RA 20 45 01, NPD 96 17) is "extremely faint, irregularly round".
+The position precesses to RA 20 52 25.9, Dec -05 45 35, only 0.7 arcmin north of the galaxy's nucleus, so the identification is certain.

 NGC 6977 (= PGC 65625 = part of Hickson Compact Group 88)